rvishl/CoinView---Project/README.md

 - DetailShow, some sort of Price, History chart or something like that.

-- We will be hosting this.
-(Github Pages, Netlify / Heroku).

 - HTML / CSS / JS

 - CoinGecko.